 And then it happened again, not once but twice.
 Two more men, who swept her off her feet, made charming promises, offered love and adventure, and then broke her heart into a million pieces.
 The first was another who loved blondes.
 The second was another who drowned his sorrows in the bottle.
 And this time, she knew her romantic life was cursed, and she swore she would remain alone.
-Many of her friends fussed and fretted about her choice, yet Amy was quite content in this decision.
+Many of her friends fussed and fretted about her choice, yet Amy was quite content with this decision.
 Staying single offered such a wondrous freedom, for she often found that she lost herself in her relationships and stopped doing the things she enjoyed most.

-Over the last four years since her last heartbreak, she started living the life she imaged once again.
-Teaching kept her busy as well as her little house that was nestled in a prairie with sweeping mountain vistas that offered spectacular sunsets.
+Over the last four years since her previous heartbreak, she started living the life she imaged once again.
+Teaching kept her busy as well as her little house nestled in a prairie with sweeping mountain vistas that offered spectacular sunsets.
 In the evenings, the city lights from the east sparkled.
 Her home was such a welcoming haven, well when she wasn’t battling tumbleweeds and gophers; that is.
-Still, she found herself happily devouring interior design magazines that showcased warm cottage homes, and she found herself dreaming once more of her own little cottage creation.
+Still, she found herself happily devouring interior design magazines that showcased warm cottage homes, and she found herself dreaming once more of her little cottage creation.
 She added two little pups to the mix, and she began writing again too.
 Life was perfect.

-Yep, life was perfect until the day she had her oil changed and her tires rotated.
+Yep, life was perfect until the day she had her oil changed, and her tires rotated.
 After handing her keys to the attendant, she made her way into the waiting area.
 She set her caramel coffee creation on the end table and scanned the reading material.
 Leavings of yesterday’s paper laid crumpled on one end table.
 Popular Mechanic, Field and Stream, and Bowhunting were strewn across a coffee table.
 Across from her sat a man who glanced up and smiled as she looked over the slim pickings of reading material.

 “I guess I will have to bring in some Women’s Day and Country Living to help some of the female clients out.
-Although I know my grand daughter would enjoy the hunting magazine,” she told the man across from her.
+Although I know my granddaughter would enjoy the hunting magazine,” she told the man across from her.

-He smiled and the two began talking.
+He smiled, and the two began talking.
 They chatted for almost an hour about children and hunting, and their love of the outdoors.
 And as she watched, he smiled.
 She noticed his smile reached to eyes and crinkled when he laughed.
 This man and woman talked nonstop, and they spoke as if they were old friends who just happened to run into each other, just out of the blue.
 And when the attendant came and told her that her car was ready, the two kept on visiting.
-Finally, she stood, so she could pay her bill.
+Finally, she stood, so that she could pay her bill.
 He followed her into the reception area and waited across the room.
 When she looked up, he was watching her.
 She still didn’t want to leave, but she felt awkward and didn’t know what to do.
 She waved to him and told him that she enjoyed visiting with him.
 He nodded and smiled.
 Slowly, she walked to her car while secretly hoping he would follow her.
-No such luck, she slipped into her car and as she pulled out of the parking lot, she noticed that he had stepped up to the window and watched as she drove away.
+No such luck, she slipped into her car, and as she pulled out of the parking lot, she noticed that he had stepped up to the window and watched as she drove away.